Ria424/developers-animatesdk-docs/ActionsPanel_object/ActionsPanel8.md

 #### Parameters

-**replacementText** A string that represents text to place in the Actions panel.
+**replacementText** `string`; A string that represents text to place in the Actions panel.

 #### Returns

-boolean; A Boolean value of true if the specified text was placed in the Actions panel; false otherwise.
+`boolean`; A Boolean value of true if the specified text was placed in the Actions panel; false otherwise.

 #### Description